 Should we comment on content produced by customers?
 A blogger just shared inaccurate or off-label information about our product – are we able to correct them?
 Working with influencers could be risky, what are the rules?
 What is the FDA’s latest position on healthcare social media guidelines?

 As a branding and digital marketing agency focused on medical device companies, we understand your merited fears and questions.
-To start, below are the basics of what medical device companies need to know about social media, but contact us if you want guidance on building your company’s credibility with social media and digital marketing.
+To start, below are the basics of what medical device companies need to know about social media, but contact us if you want guidance from a medical device marketing agency in building your company’s credibility with social media and digital marketing.

 Let’s get started with a few facts:

-- 80% of individuals go to the internet and social media in search of information about their health.1
+80% of individuals go to the internet and social media in search of information about their health.

 As the facts state, having engaging social media pages give your company credibility and provides a way for doctors and patients alike to learn about new devices, treatment options, and innovative procedures.
 Additionally, people coping with disabilities or chronic conditions like heart disease, diabetes, or pain, and those who have been recently diagnosed are some of the most engaged social media users.2 They are seeking a peer community, treatment knowledge, and support from those who are helping to share their experiences hoping to make a difference for others in similar situations.
 Therefore, your medical device marketing or health-related company would be remiss if it ignored harnessing the power of social media to connect with potential and current consumers.